EXECUTIVE DIRECTOR, JOHANNA MANDEL

 Bonnie started out as a volunteer with CCV, became the Volunteer Director in 2012, then the Executive Director in 2013.
 In 2016, she decided to move to the coast of Texas and work on the website, newsletters, member directory and reports, which can largely be performed remotely.
 A third-generation Texan with a BBA from the University of Houston and an MS in Organization Development from Case Western Reserve University, Bonnie's first career was with Shell Oil Company.
 She has two sons and four grandchildren in San Antonio and Fort Worth.

-Scott Blech, President
+Scott Blech, Past President

 Scott has led local, state and international associations during his 35-year career in association management.
 He retired in 2012 after leading EMDR International Association (EMDRIA) as Executive Director for eight years.
 During his tenure EMDRIA started its professional journal and the EMDR Research Foundation.
 He currently serves on the CCV Finance Committee and the board of the EMDR Research Foundation.
 Scott previously held volunteer leadership positions with several professional, civic and charitable organizations.
 And he was President of the Jewish Federation of Austin and a Vice President and board member of Temple Beth Shalom, Austin.
 Scott has a BA in political science from the University of Michigan and an MA with honors from the University of Missouri.
 He received his Certified Association Executive designation from the American Society of Association Executives.